ceetaro/Suitkaise/docs/cerial/concept.md

 ### thread safety

-serialization should be atomic - the object shouldn't change while being serialized. handlers may need to acquire locks during serialization to ensure consistent snapshots of state.
+serialization should be atomic - the object shouldn't change while being serialized. handlers should acquire locks during serialization to ensure consistent snapshots of state.

 ### integration with suitkaise

 cerial deeply integrates with other suitkaise modules:
 - uses **skpath** for path resolution (relative to project root, works across machines as long as project root is the same)
-- provides handlers for **sktime** timers, **fdl** objects, etc.
+- provides handlers for all other objects in other suitkaise modules
-- powers multiprocessing in **circuit** and **xprocess** modules

 ## validation: the worst possible object

-cerial includes a comprehensive test object (`WorstPossibleObject`) that contains every difficult-to-serialize type in a deeply nested structure:
+cerial includes a comprehensive test object (`WorstPossibleObject`) that contains every difficult-to-serialize type in a nested structure:

-- all critical types (functions, loggers, partials, bound methods)
-- all very common types (file handles, locks, queues, events)
-- all common types (generators, regex, context managers, db connections)
+the worst possible object contains every object type that cerial can handle in a class nested within another class.

+TODO

-- 3+ levels of deep nesting
+1. ensure that the object has 3+ levels of nested classes
-- circular references
-- nested class definitions
-- suitkaise-specific objects
+2. has nested objects/collections
+3. has checks to ensure that object still functions correctly after serialization/deserialization

-**the goal**: serialize and deserialize this object with 100% field verification passing.
+**the goal**: serialize and deserialize this object with 100% field verification passing. the object should work correctly and contain the same data state as before serialization.

 if cerial can handle the worst possible object, it can handle anything users throw at it.